Deep Residual Axial Networks: Abstract

 \section{Abstract}

-While residual networks (ResNets) demonstrate outstanding performance on computer vision tasks, their computational cost still remains high.
-Here, we focus on reducing this cost by proposing a new network architecture, axial ResNet, which replaces spatial 2D convolution operations with two consecutive 1D convolution operations.
-Convergence of very deep axial ResNets has faced degradation problems which prevent the networks from performing efficiently.
-To mitigate this, we apply a residual connection to each 1D convolutional operation and propose our final novel architecture namely residual axial networks (RANs).
-Extensive benchmark evaluation shows that RANs outperform with about $49\%$ fewer parameters than ResNets on CIFAR benchmarks, SVHN, and Tiny ImageNet image classification datasets.
-Moreover, our proposed RANs show significant improvement in validation performance in comparison to the wide ResNets on CIFAR benchmarks and the deep recursive residual networks on image super resolution dataset.
+While convolutional neural networks (CNNs) demonstrate outstanding performance on computer vision tasks, their computational costs remain high.
+Several techniques are used to reduce these costs like reducing channel count, and using separable and depthwise separable convolutions.
+This paper reduces computational costs by introducing a novel architecture, axial CNNs, which replaces spatial 2D convolution operations with two consecutive depthwise separable 1D operations.
+The axial CNNs are predicated on the assumption that the dataset supports approximately separable convolution operations with little or no loss of training accuracy.
+Deep axial separable CNNs still suffer from gradient problems when training deep networks.
+We modify the construction of axial separable CNNs with residual connections to improve the performance of deep axial architectures and introduce our final novel architecture namely residual axial networks (RANs).
+Extensive benchmark evaluation shows that RANs achieve at least 1\% higher performance with about $77\%$, $86\%$, $75\%$, and $34\%$ fewer parameters, and about $75\%$, $80\%$, $67\%$, and $26\%$ fewer flops than ResNets, wide ResNets, MobileNets, and SqueezeNexts on CIFAR benchmarks, SVHN, and Tiny ImageNet image classification datasets.
+Moreover, our proposed RANs improve deep recursive residual networks performance with 94\% fewer parameters on the image super-resolution dataset.